sbaum1994/ambassador-lightstep-tracing-testing/README.md

 - curl httpbin at `<ambassador ip>/httpbin/` a few times and check LightStep Explorer for spans

 See individual yamls for more commentary.

+Note this is only testing the super happy case.
+See the Ambassador github for docs on troubleshooting.
+I troubleshoot(ed? troubleshot?) mostly by enabling ambassador debugging, following along the ambassador pod logs, and adding logging to dump out the envoy configs being generated.